cchristabel/datamodelling_and_design/README.md

 Contact Information

 Cards:
-This table stored details about individual cards, such as:
+This table stores details about individual cards, such as:
 Card Type (Credit/Debit)
 Issue Date
 Expiry Month